xenify-io/litepaper/README.md

 This mechanism helps ensure that the burn fee remains consistent across different chains where Xenify deploys, particularly for chains with higher-priced native tokens.
 For instance, the value of one batch on Arbitrum will be set at 0.01 ETH at deployment, since ETH has 4 digits before the decimal point at its current market value.
 However, when Xenify deploys on BNB Chain, the value of one batch will be set at 0.1 BNB, since BNB has 3 digits before the decimal point at its current value above $100.

 By aligning batch values to native token prices and providing volume discounts, our burn fee formula enables transparency while encouraging burning.
-Moreover, 100% of the tokens you provide will be burned - this ensures your wallet address is included in the burn record for the distribution of X1 - the native token of the new XEN Layer 1 (X1 Chain).
+Furthermore, we are proud to emphasise that 100% of the burn fees are redeployed to bolster XNF liquidity, support the ongoing development of Xenify, and reward veXNF holders.
+This approach not only promotes efficiency but also recognises the invaluable contributions of our community members, while establishing a mutually beneficial ecosystem that fosters the continuous proliferation of liquidity.

+Plus, with the maximum discount of 75% for 10,000 batches, the more users burn, the more they save!
+This opportunity not only provides substantial benefits for those who engage in burning but also generates enhanced rewards for veXNF holders.
+It's a win-win scenario that encourages active involvement in the Xenify ecosystem while ensuring value capture for all participants.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)